mariodavid/cuba-component-default-values/README.md

 * `get` - execution of the logic to return the default value

-Additionally a translation value has be set in the main message pack of the web component:
+Additionally a translation value has be set in the main message pack of the web module:

 ```
 dynamicValueProvider.customerTypeFavorite = Favorite Customer Type
 ```

-`dynamicValueProvider.` - prefix for translation of dynamic value providers `customerTypeFavorite` - the code of the dynamic value provider
+* `dynamicValueProvider.` - prefix for translation of dynamic value providers
+* `customerTypeFavorite` - the code of the dynamic value provider

 With that, the dynamic value appears in the default value configuration UI and can be selected for all entity